addania/coding/src/pages/Querying_data_from_project_files.md

   ],
 }
 ```
-> restart your development environment with
+> Restart your development environment with
 ```
 gatsby develop
 ```
-> in GraphiQL we will see the new item allMarkdownRemark
+> In GraphiQL we will see the new item allMarkdownRemark